 Overview

-Proposed Delta Conveyance Project
+Delta Conveyance Project

-The proposed Delta Conveyance Project would modernize the water transport infrastructure of the State Water Project in the Delta by adding new facilities to divert water and upgrading the current conveyance system to also include a single underground tunnel.
-The Proposed Delta Conveyance Project includes the following main construction components: North Delta Intakes, tunnels and shafts, a pumping plant and connections to existing facilities in the south delta, and other features to support construction activities.
+The Delta Conveyance Project would modernize the water transport infrastructure of the State Water Project in the Delta by adding new facilities to divert water and upgrading the current conveyance system to also include a single underground tunnel.
+The Delta Conveyance Project includes the following main construction components: North Delta Intakes, tunnels and shafts, a pumping plant and connections to existing facilities in the south delta, and other features to support construction activities.

-DCA Map Book
+Delta Conveyance Project Map Book

 NOTE: Maps are for discussion purposes only and are subject to change.
 They do not represent a decision by the DCA or DWR.
 Final decisions about the project will be made by DWR and will NOT be made until the concluding stages of the California Environmental Quality Act process.